 Screening tests revealed that a chemotherapy drug, daunorubicin, which has been a mainstay cancer treatment since the 1970s, showed potential in killing cancer stem cells.
 For patients with certain blood cancers, the drug is typically administered at a very high dose in order to induce DNA damage sufficient to kill cancer cells, which can produce side effects.
 However, experiments in the laboratory revealed that a much lower dose of daunorubicin can target and specifically kill those lingering cancer stem cells not by inducing DNA damage but by inhibiting the signaling pathway that cancer stem cells depend on to survive.

 The team has begun testing this hypothesis in the clinic.
-To test the effectiveness of low-dose daunorubicin on cancer stem cells, in late 2016, the team started enrolling patients with two kinds of acute leukemia - acute myeloid leukemia (AML) and acute lymphocytic leukemia (ALL).
+To test the effectiveness of low-dose daunorubicin on cancer stem cells, in late 2016, the team started enrolling patients with 2 kinds of acute leukemia – acute myeloid leukemia (AML) and acute lymphocytic leukemia (ALL).

-Patients will be treated with one week of low-dose daunorubicin intravenously at The University of Kansas Clinical Research Center.
-The medication is given for only a short timeframe so as not to compromise long-term treatment.
+Patients will be treated with 1 week of low-dose daunorubicin intravenously at The University of Kansas Clinical Research Center.
+The medication is given for only a short time so as not to compromise long-term treatment.
 A bone marrow sample will be taken before treatment and at completion of the therapy to measure the effect of the low-dose daunorubicin on the cancer stem cells.
 The goal is that the low dose of daunorubicin will specifically target this self-renewal pathway and kill the cancer stem cells.

 This particular clinical study, which is still ongoing, focuses on AML and ALL.
 However, the team believes the treatment may be applicable to a variety of other cancers, including solid tumors.

 “For some patients in remission, the cancer comes back.
 That’s where a treatment approach like this can really make a difference.
-We want to get those lingering roots so that a patient can go into remission and stay in remission,” Lin said.
+We want to get those lingering roots so that a patient can go into remission and stay in remission,” Dr. Lin said.